Postdoc to PI Webinar: Securing an Independent Research Position in the UK | On-Demand

-As part of our Postdoc to PI webinar series, this UK-focused session offers a clear, honest view of how to position yourself as a competitive applicant.
+As part of our popular Postdoc to PI webinar series, this UK-focused session offered a clear, honest view of how to position yourself as a competitive applicant.

-Drawing on their experience in recruitment, mentoring, and academic leadership, our speakers, Professor Gareth Miles and Professor Gavin Woodhall, will share what UK hiring panels are really looking for and how you can position yourself to succeed.
-You can also ask your questions directly and gain practical insight to help you focus your time and effort where it matters most.
+Drawing on their experience in recruitment, mentoring, and academic leadership, our speakers, Professor Gareth Miles and Professor Gavin Woodhall, focused on what UK hiring panels are really looking for and how you can position yourself to succeed, giving practical insight to help you focus your time and effort where it matters most.

 - Postdoctoral researchers aiming to secure an independent academic position in the UK